Ecological and Taxonomic Notes on Calumma radamanus (Mertens, 1933) in the Antalaha Region of Northeastern Madagascar

 References

-Brady, Lee D., and Richard A. Griffiths.
+Brady, L. D., & R. A. Griffiths.
 1999.
 Status Assessment of Chameleons in Madagascar.
 IUCN Species Survival Commission.